 We don’t usually think about sleep until we haven’t had enough of it!
 How many times have you found yourself just lying there, watching the clock?
 How many times have you hit the snooze button in the morning?
 Repeatedly.
 Fortunately, there’s a lot that goes into a good night’s sleep, even before your head hits the pillow.
 Good nightly habits can make all the difference.
 We doctors call it “sleep hygiene,” and it’s way more effective than counting sheep.

-The following are simple steps that I’ve prescribed to patients, and that I try to follow myself:
+Here are some simple steps that I prescribe to my patients and that I try to follow myself:

-- Foods can help, or make sleep worse.
-To avoid: caffeine after mid-afternoon since it is a stimulant.
-Alcohol near bedtime – although it initially acts as a sedative, it is a known sleep-disrupter.
-How many of you have woken up at 3am post a few glasses of wine?
-To try: a calming cup of warm organic milk (grass-fed if possible).
+Avoid caffeine after mid-afternoon since it is a stimulant and can keep youp.
+Alcohol near bedtime – although it initially acts as a sedative – is a known sleep-disrupter.
+How many of you have woken up at 3am after a few glasses of wine?
+Instead of alcohol, try a calming cup of hot tea or warm organic milk (grass-fed if possible).
 Dairy-free?
 Try turkey, nuts, seeds, oats, chicken and organic tofu.
-All these foods are high in the amino acid tryptophan, which causes sleepiness.In fact, tryptophan converts to serotonin, which is then converted to melatonin.
-Melatonin regulates our sleep-wake cycles.
-Other melatonin-rich foods: try a cup of cherries before bed.
-Bananas and oranges are also good sources.
+All these foods are high in the amino acid tryptophan, which is used to make melatonin, a hormone that regulates our sleep-wake cycles.
+Other melatonin-supporting foods to try include cherries (eat one cup before bed), bananas and oranges.